-Updates to the Expenditure Report Since 2007
+Updates to the Expenditure Report Since 2009

-This section highlights changes to this report since the last publication in November 2007.
+This section highlights changes to this report since the last publication in December 2009.
 These changes are listed in five separate categories:

-- 1. tax expenditures that have been substantially altered since 2007 - 2. tax expenditures that have had their sunset dates extended since 2007 - 3. new tax expenditures enacted since 2007 - 4. tax expenditures that have sunsetted or been repealed since 2007.
+- 1. tax expenditures that have been substantially altered - 2. tax expenditures that have had their sunset dates extended - 3. new tax expenditures enacted - 4. tax expenditures that have sunsetted or been repealed - 5. existing tax expenditures added to the report.